aosmith16/simpow/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# simpow: Simulation-based power analysis for basic linear mixed models
+# simpow: Simulation-based power analysis

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of this package is to provide helper functions for simple power analyses based on linear mixed models (LMM’s).
-(Support for generalized linear mixed models will be added in the future.)
+The goal of this package is to provide helper functions for simple power analyses based on linear and linear mixed models (LM’s and LMM’s).
+Support may be added for generalized linear mixed models (GLMM’s) in the future

 ## Installation